This photo guide to the best Maui Instagram spots has been created with one thing in mind; showcasing the unique beauty of the island!

 From the shoreline, you can clearly see the island of Lanai off in the distance, as well as the Pu’u Kukui mountain looming to the north.

-If you are visiting with photography in mind, this is one of the best places for sunset on the entire island of Maui.
+If you are visiting with photographing Maui in mind, this is one of the best places for sunset on the entire island.
 The lava rock provides some interesting shapes and textures along the shore, and Lanai adds a nice element to the background.

 We had the amazing fortune of witnessing a mother whale and her calf playing around in the water for over an hour only a short distance away.
 This enchanted evening was perhaps the most memorable of all of our time in Maui.
 If you look at the photo below, you will see the baby calf playing joyfully in the setting sun!

 While the majority of Maui’s Instagram spots and beaches are in the south region, there are many gems and beautiful beaches in the West Maui region as well.
 More importantly, this is where you will find the best snorkeling around, providing unique opportunities for photographing Maui underwater!